tanelpruer321-source/palkkapro/README.md

 ## Contributing

-Contributions, suggestions, and feedback are welcome.
+Contributions, ideas, and feedback are welcome.

-If you would like to contribute:
+To contribute:

 1. Fork the repository
 2. Create a new branch
 3. Make your changes
+4. Run linting and build checks
-4. Open a pull request
+5. Open a pull request

-For larger ideas, please open an issue first so the direction can be discussed.
+For larger features, please open an issue first to discuss the direction.

 ## License